-Monitoring and measurement, analysis and evaluation
+Monitoring and measurement, analysis, and evaluation

 Nexteer uses a Balanced Scorecard to monitor supplier performance.
 The Scorecard provides an ongoing assessment of quality, cost, delivery, and responsiveness.
 Suppliers will receive a Scorecard based on a 100-point maximum.
 Monthly performance details will also be provided to allow the supplier to identify improvement areas.
-The scorecard calculation is based on Cost (Calendar year % booked savings), Quality (6 month rolling data), Delivery (6-month average score), and Responsiveness (6month average score) The Nexteer Supplier Scorecard performance levels are used as a measurement tool to compare suppliers:
+The scorecard calculation is based on Cost (Calendar year % booked savings), Quality (6 month rolling data), Delivery, and Responsiveness.
+The Nexteer Supplier Scorecard performance levels are used as a measurement tool to compare suppliers: